Chethandc2014/swagger-wiki/Home.md

 framework being released is currently used by Wordnik’s APIs, which power both internal and external API clients.

 #### How to contribute
-Community contributions have made Swagger.
+Community contributions have made Swagger a better specification and framework.
 If you are interested in contributing, please follow these simple guidelines.

 1. Use the [Google Group](https://groups.google.com/forum/#!forum/swagger-swaggersocket) for questions.
 Issues should be opened if you find a problem in the product or have an enhancement request.